leontwntfr/biol217/day_2.md

 # Day 2

-## Metagenomics: Quality Control with FASTQC and FASTP and Assembly with MEGAHIT
+## Metagenomics: Quality Control with FASTQC and FASTP, Assembly with MEGAHIT

 The sample data folder "0_raw_reads" was copied from `/home/sunam226/Day2/` to a previously created folder (`mkdir metagenomics/`) on `/work_beegfs/sunam237/` by: